Skip to main content

 What Gemma 4 2B does less well:

-• Complex mathematical reasoning (prefer 8B or 16B)
+• Complex mathematical reasoning (prefer the 8B or 16B)

-• Complex multi-file code (8B is significantly better)
+• Complex multi-file code (the 8B is significantly better)

 For production: Gemma 4 2B is perfect for prototyping and simple-to-medium use cases.
-For production agents with high volumes or complex cases, we recommend either the 8B model on GPU, or a hybrid local + cloud architecture that we regularly design at BOVO Digital.
+For production agents with high volumes or complex cases, we recommend either the 8B model on GPU, or a hybrid architecture local + cloud: local handles the bulk of routine and sensitive requests, and the cloud is called only for the rare cases that demand cutting-edge reasoning.
+It's this kind of balanced architecture that we regularly design at BOVO Digital.

 From demo to production